IvanTrendafilov/Confucius/README.md

 ---

 __Q: How do I get the documentation?__
-A: Ideally, you will be referencing the documentation, as assisted by your IDE.
+A: Ideally, you will be referencing the documentation as assisted by your IDE.
 If you need to look at an HTML version of the javadoc, please checkout the project and execute `mvn javadoc:javadoc`.

 __Q: I want to see configuration information in my log files.
 How?__
 A: Confucius exposes logging via SLF4J.
 To enable it, please place the desired binding on your classpath, [as instructed here](http://www.slf4j.org/manual.html).